 Fast facts: Global water crisis

-• 703 million people lack access to clean water.
-That’s 1 in 10 people on the planet.
+• 703 million people — 1 in 10 people worldwide — lack access to clean water.

-• Women and girls spend an estimated 200 million hours carrying water every day, walking 6 kilometers (about 3.7 miles) every day to haul 40 pounds of water.
+• Women and girls around the world spend an estimated 250 million hours carrying water every day, walking on average 6 kilometers (about 3.7 miles) daily to haul 40 pounds of water.

-• More than 1,000 children under 5 die every day from diseases related to lack of safe water, sanitation, and hygiene.
+• More than 1,000 children under 5 die every day from diseases related to lack of clean water, sanitation, and hygiene (WASH).

-• 1.69 billion people live without access to adequate sanitation.
+• 1.69 billion people live without access to adequate sanitation, and 419 million people still practice open defecation.

-• The United Nations Sustainable Development Goal 6 (clean water and sanitation) is universal access to clean water and sanitation by 2030.
+• The United Nations Sustainable Development Goal 6 (clean water and sanitation) aims for universal access to clean water and sanitation by 2030.

 BACK TO QUESTIONS